jonesinator/go-medminder/README.md

 This repository contains a simple utility for managing and tracking prescription medications.
 It is a work in progress, started primarily to learn the Go programming language.

-Presently a simple CLI and HTTP JSON REST API are implemented to manipulate prescription information.
+Presently a simple CLI and Web UI are implemented to manipulate prescription information.
+The web UI operates over an HTTP REST API, so interactions with the service can be automated as well.

 ## Usage